Guide To The Classification Of Rapids

 Having spare dry clothing with you is a good idea.

+This one is particularly when you start hitting Class IV and higher waters.
 Because of the conditions of rapids, you should have enough paddles to allow to you run the rapids and get back to shore safely in the event that your original paddle breaks or you lose it.
+You're probably going to need a 4-piece paddle, as you need to store it within your kayak cockpit.

-Having ropes on your yak is important, as it will allow you to both keep a hold of your yak if you happen to fall out, and will come in particularly handy if and when you need to be rescued.
+Having ropes on your yak is important, as it will allow you to both keep a hold of your yak if you happen to fall out.
+A throw rope will come in particularly handy if and when anyone needs to be rescued.

 Attach a safety whistle to a lanyard and attach it to your PFD.
 This can be a vital tool for alerting others to your location if you need to be rescued.
 A whistle can often be easier to hear than shouting over the raging waters, and you’ll probably find you use less energy blowing a whistle than you would yelling for help.